Student Spotlight: Thea Klinker

 The award for academically-gifted students covered tuition, which meant that Klinker could pursue a degree without acquiring debt.
 But she soon realized that COD was the right decision for many reasons.

 “I fell in love with the campus – it is clean, environmentally friendly, and I felt comfortable there,” she said.
 “COD gave me a platform to explore all of my interests: public speaking, environmental science, communications and business.
 The Honors Program allowed me to network with professors who have been integral parts of my college career.
-Victor Gensini, a meteorology professor, encouraged me to look outside more, and not a day goes by now that I don't try to identity the clouds I see.
 In astronomy, Professor Joe DalSanto and the Library support staff were by my side during one of the most challenging projects I’ve ever completed.
 By the end of the semester, my partner and I had proven our hypothesis about star clusters.

 “When I saw that my professors believed in each of their students, I was able to set higher goals for myself than ever before.
 As a member of the speech and debate team, I had the opportunity to travel out of state and represent a school that I am now a proud alumni of.
 Lauren Morgan and coaches like Jude Geiger and Mia Poston inspired me to speak up about issues in the world, especially environmental issues like colony collapse disorder in bee populations and environmentally sustainable waste disposal.
 I now have the confidence in myself that helps me through job interviews, networking events and the start of my career.
 No one can take that away from me.”